codein/codein.github.io/v3/content/blog/top-5-tools-analytics-uses.md

 We are hoping to give an insight into 5 tools that we rely heavily to make our life easy in Analytics department.

-In this document we cover below 5 tools
+I have covered 5 tools in this document
 * 1 - [SQL](https://en.wikipedia.org/wiki/SQL)
 * 2 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language))
 * 3 - [git](https://en.wikipedia.org/wiki/Git)